gumbobr0t/github-profile-3d-contrib/README.md

           git push
 ```

-Note: If you also want to include the private repository, register the "personal access token" in the repository and set it to GH_TOKEN specified in the workflow file.

-This will add the action to the repository.
+**Note: You need to register your [github personal access token](https://github.com/settings/tokens) with the name 'GH_TOKEN' in the repositories secrets under the actions dropdown menu.**

 #### Environment variables